wardanabeta-code/menantikan/.qoder/quests/live-preview-adjustment.md

 - Uses template configuration to determine section visibility
 - Respects sectionConfig.isVisible property

+### 5. Template Preview Differences

+**Template Preview (TemplatePreviewPage):**
+- Uses sample content for all templates
+- Has its own rendering implementation separate from both editor and full-screen previews
+- Shows "Kami Mengundang" text in hero section
+- Displays couple names prominently
+- Does not use actual invitation data

+**Comparison with Other Previews:**
+- Template preview is more similar to editor preview in text display than full-screen preview
+- Uses different animation implementations
+- Has its own styling approach separate from TemplateRenderer

 ## Design Changes

 ### 1. Unified Preview Component